lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC performs certain authentication related operations, see {{auth-key-id}}, but in general it is necessary to make additional verifications beyond EDHOC message processing.
 What verifications are needed depend on the deployment, in particular the trust model and the security policies, but most commonly it can be expressed in terms of verifications of credential content.

  EDHOC assumes the existence of mechanisms (certification authority or other trusted third party, pre-provisioning, etc.) for generating and distributing authentication credentials and other credentials, as well as the existence of trust anchors (CA certificates, trusted public keys, etc.).
-For example, a public key certificate or CWT may rely on a trusted third party whose public key is pre-provisioned, whereas a CCS or a self-signed certificate/CWT may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use, see {{tofu}}.
+For example, a public key certificate or CWT may rely on a trusted third party whose public key is pre-provisioned, whereas a CCS or a self-signed certificate/CWT may be used when trust in the public key can be achieved by other means, or in the case of Trust on first use, see {{tofu}}.

 In this section we provide some examples of such verifications.
 These verifications are the responsibility of the application but may be implemented as part of an EDHOC library.